LolloCappo/Thermoelasticity-Interactive-Analysis/README.rst

 .. image::
    :target:

-Perform digital lock-in analysis built for thermal analysis
+Perform interactive frequency-based analysis for thermal acquisition and data visualization: digital lock-in and real-frequency reconstruction using FFT approach

 Installing this package
 -----------------------

-Use `pip` to install it by:
+Use 'import' to use it by:

 .. code-block:: console